National Treasure: Book of Secrets: Future

 In May 2008 Jon Turteltaub confirmed that there would be additional National Treasure movies, but acknowledged that the creative team would take their time on the second sequel.
 That same year, The Walt Disney Company registered the IP for the domain names for future films.

 In October 2013, Turteltaub stated that all individuals involved with the first two movies want to make a third film.
 He further stated that the delays have been due to working out the script, and that he expected the film to begin production in 2015.
 By 2014, producer Jerry Bruckheimer announced that a new team of writers were working on the script.
 In May 2016, Nicolas Cage confirmed that the script was still being sorted out.
 By September 2017, it was revealed that a script had been finished, but that the executives at Walt Disney Studios Motion Pictures were not satisfied with the story.
 In July 2018, Turtletaub stated that the script was "close", but the studios still weren't going to green-light production yet.

 In January 2020, after years of development hell, it was announced that a third film was officially moving forward with a script from Chris Bremner.
-Jerry Bruckheimer will return as producer and the original cast is expected to return as well.
+Jerry Bruckheimer was set to return as producer and the original cast was expected to return as well.

 In April 2022, Nicolas Cage was hosting an AMA (Ask Me Anything) thread on Reddit where he commented on the possibility of future installments: "No, the priority was to turn it into a TV show so I would say probably not."

-At the D23 Expo of September 2022 it was announced a sequel TV series will be released on the Disney+ streaming service.
-The title of the series was also confirmed respectively - National Treasure: Edge of History.
+At the D23 Expo of September 2022 it was announced a sequel TV series would be released on the Disney+ streaming service.
+The title of the series was also confirmed to be National Treasure: Edge of History.
 Lisette Alexis was confirmed to play the lead role of Jess, a 20-year old DREAMer who sets out on an adventure to uncover her family's history.
 Cage confirmed he would not be reprising his role for the series.
 Jerry Bruckheimer was confirmed to serve as executive producer for the series.
 The series had a two-episode premiere on December 14, 2022.